TrellixVulnTeam/swahilipython_SCMU/Doc/library/re.rst

    If the whole *string* matches this regular expression, return a corresponding :ref:`match object <match-objects>`.
-Return ``None`` if the string does not match the pattern; note that this is different from a zero-length match.
+Return ``None`` if the string does not match the pattern; note that this is different kutoka a zero-length match.

    The optional *pos* and *endpos* parameters have the same meaning as for the :meth:`~Pattern.search` method. ::